Admissions and Registration

 Hold - Students who owe fees or fail to return materials will have a hold placed on their record.
 This hold may prohibit a student's registration or request for official transcripts.
-Students should contact the First Stop Help Desk at 918.595.2010 for information on how to clear the hold from their student account.
+Students should contact Call2000 at 918.595.2010 for information on how to clear the hold from their student account.

 Part-time Student - A part-time student is a student registered for fewer than 12 credit hours in a semester or fewer than six credits in the summer sessions.

 Prerequisite - A prerequisite is a required course that you must successfully complete before enrolling for a course.
 Prerequisites are listed in the college catalog with the course description.

 Registration - Registration is the process of selecting classes, processing selections through the Registration Office or online, and paying tuition and fees.

 Returning Student - Returning students are those students who have attended TCC in the last five years but not during the previous semester.

 Transcript - A transcript is a master list of the courses a student has taken, the grade earned, and the cumulative grade point average.
 Official transcripts can be requested at any campus Enrollment Services Office.